ndrbrt/pymine-engine/README.md

 >>> g.uncover_cell(7,7)
 ```

-Now, marking a cell, actually, is just helpful for whom is playing the game, but has nothing to do with logic of the game itself.
+Now, marking a cell, actually, is just helpful for whom is playing the game, but has nothing to do with the logic of the game itself.
 On the contrary, the action for uncover a cell is a key action that can determine if we win or lost.
 Every time we uncover a cell we could end up winning the game (if we correctly uncovered all the cells that are not bombs) or loosing it (if we uncover a cell that is actually a bomb).

-Because of this, every time you uncover a cell, you should check the game.
+Because of this, **every time you uncover a cell, you should check the game**.
 Do so with

 ```python
 >>> g.check()